 In general, I'm not a big fan of extended warranties, but they can have value if we understand their purpose, we have the right expectations, and we don't have to pay too much.

-So we're going to explore the pros and cons and try to provide tips on how to get the most out of an extended warranty.
+So we're going to explore the pros and cons and try to provide tips on how to get the most out of an RV extended warranty.

 The Merriam-Webster Dictionary defines a "warranty" as: